IBM/model-evaluation-workbench/README.md

 ![](Images/Model_Analysis2.png)

 In this case we can see that Model 1 fares better compared to model 2.
-Users can analyse various performance parameters and can take approriate decision
+Users can analyse various performance parameters and can take approriate decision.

 ## 6. Links